ionic-team/stencil-site/readme.md

 ## Contributing Documentation Updates

 The documentation content is formatted in markdown and can be found in the [src/docs directory](https://github.com/ionic-team/stencil-site/tree/master/src/docs).
-Easiest way to make edits is to navigate to the markdown file to be updated, and click the Edit button in the top right button (the pencil icon).
-After making edit a Pull Request (PR) will be submitted and reviewed.
+Easiest way to make edits is to navigate to the markdown file to be updated, and click the Edit button in the top right (the pencil icon).
+After making the edit, submitting the changes will create a Pull Request (PR) for reviewed.
 Please feel free to ask any questions within the [Stencil Worldwide Slack](https://stencil-worldwide.herokuapp.com) channel, we're happy to help.

 ## Building the Site